xulongjun/Documentation/docs/GitFlow/DevDuty.md

 # Developer duty

-Here is the explanation of a developer's duty with GitLab.
-In GitLab repositories, the GitFlow is the branching strategy that has been put in place.
+Here is the explanation of a developer's duty with GitFlow branching strategy.
 [You can look at an overview of this strategy here](https://gitversion.net/docs/learn/branching-strategies/gitflow/).

 It has two branches.
   * One call Main, that represents what has been delivered.
   * One call Develop, that represents what has been developed since the last release.

-The developer has 3 duty :
+Developers have three core development processes:

 1. Feature development
 2. Bug fixes in production
 3. Preparing releases

+Here are the detailed steps on how to perform these with Git commands.

 # 1. Feature development